 Tunisia has shown interest in Dutch offshore wind energy.
-Offshore wind development in Tunisia will benefit the environment and the quality of life of the Tunisian people.
-It will also have a positive impact on the economy as offshore wind will reduce energy shortages.
+Offshore wind development in Tunisia will benefit the Tunisian people's environment and quality of life.
+It will also positively impact the economy as offshore wind will reduce energy shortages.
 This change will make Tunisia less dependent on sources outside the country.

 Water and energy sources in the Middle East and North Africa are running out.
 The current energy system mainly depends on non-renewable energy sources.
 Tunisia has an ambitious national strategy for its energy transition and asked the Netherlands for help.

 Mr Fethi Hanchi, Tunisian National Agency for Energy Conservation (ANME) General Manager, stated, "I hope that this is the first step towards more intense Tunisian-Dutch cooperation.
-I strongly encourage our cooperation and fostering an environment that will promote a beneficial collaboration between both countries."
+I strongly encourage cooperation and fostering an environment that promotes a beneficial collaboration between both countries."

 Supporting Tunisian energy transition

 To help Tunisia, the Energy Transition Facility (ETF) organised an offshore wind training course in cooperation with the ANME and DOB-Academy.
-ETF aims to support countries in the Middle East and North Africa with their transition to a more sustainable energy supply.
+ETF aimed to support countries in the Middle East and North Africa to transition to a more sustainable energy supply.

 Mr Hugo Brouwer, Senior Policy Officer at the Ministry of Foreign Affairs, said, "I am very glad that we can organise this first offshore wind energy activity with our Tunisian counterparts under the Energy Transition Facility.
 I hope we can further expand our cooperation with Tunisia in the field of energy transition."